PWR 1EH: Rhetoric of Resistance

-What is resistance?
-More importantly, what do we resist, when, and why?
-In this course we will examine what constitutes an act of resistance and we will use rhetoric to help us understand who decides when resistance is celebrated, needed, righteous, and who decides when it is condemned or misguided.
-Resistance is an important skill to understand and hone as we enter into public discourse as writers, researchers, and community members.
-What narratives, knowledges, or ideologies do you resist and why?
+What narratives, knowledges, or ideologies do you resist—why?
+In this course we will examine what constitutes a narrative of resistance and we will use rhetoric to help us understand who decides when resistance is celebrated, needed, righteous, and who decides when it is condemned or misguided.
+Resistance is an important skill to cultivate and hone as we enter into public discourse as writers, researchers, and community members.

 Texts in Conversation

 (1800-2400 words; 6-8 pages) This assignment marks the beginning of your research project.
 Here, you will research and investigate the larger research question you’d like to explore relating to resistance.
 You’ll analyze how different sources, voices, and perspectives inform the larger conversation about your topic.
-For instance, you might explore why and how engineers are persuading the public to use a new technology, or you could examine how corporations have co-opted narratives of resistance.
+For instance, you might explore topics such as defunding the police, how AI can be racist, or how corporations have co-opted narratives of resistance.

 (3600-4500 words; 12-15 pages) Your RBA is the final product of this course where your voice enters into the conversation.
 Here is where you’ll build on and expand the work you began with the Texts in Conversation assignment by integrating a variety of sources to produce your own complex, provocative argument about resistance as it relates to your topic.